About

 It’s important to note that DMSO can increase the absorption of other substances applied to the skin.
 We’ll advise you on any necessary precautions during treatment.

-Nutritional Synergy: Supporting DMSO Benefits
+Supporting DMSO Benefits

 While DMSO IV therapy can provide targeted support, maintaining optimal health with proper nutrition is essential.